markupai/mcp/README.md

-# Markup.ai MCP Server
+# Markup AI MCP Server

-A Model Context Protocol (MCP) server that integrates with the Markup.ai API to provide advanced text analysis and improvement capabilities to AI assistants like Claude and Cursor.
+A Model Context Protocol (MCP) server that integrates with the Markup AI API to provide advanced text analysis and improvement capabilities to AI assistants like Claude and Cursor.

 ## Features